Best Android Emulator for PC (Mac & Windows) with Real Device

 - Android emulators can’t help you understand the nitty-gritty of an app’s interaction with the native device environment.
 Devs and testers won’t know much about the background processes of the app, how the UI responds to verified brightness levels, how the app responds to different gestures on a touch screen, etc.

 This means testers miss out on verifying significant, user-facing features when using emulators to test Android apps.
 Emulators cannot be relied on to deliver results good enough to approve the final release of an app to production.

 The Solution: Replace Android Emulator for PC (Mac & Windows) with Real Android Devices

-Additionally, you cannot use Android emulators to test native or web apps at scale.
+You cannot use Android emulators to test native or web apps at scale.
 This is not a sustainable or expandable practice.

-Bear in mind, the cloud allows you to run manual and automated app tests.
+- Remember, the cloud allows you to run manual and automated app tests.